FacundoTM/RPS/README.md

 # RPS

 Classic game, better of 5 won.
-Only playable from the console for now.

 Rock, Paper, Scissors

+See live demo here: <a href="https://facundotm.github.io/RPS/">let me in!</a>